kisinamso/SQLServerMaintenanceBox/README.md

 ## Index Maintenance

 This stored procedure performs maintenance on indexes in specified or all databases.
 It checks index fragmentation and reorganizes or rebuilds indexes as needed.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/001_IndexMaintenanceGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/001_IndexMaintenanceGuideline.md).

 ## Databases Backup

 This stored procedure backs up specified or all databases.
 It offers options for full, differential, and transaction log backups.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/002_DatabaseBackupGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/002_DatabaseBackupGuideline.md).

 ## Statistics Update Maintenance

 This stored procedure performs maintenance on statistics in specified or all databases.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/003_StatisticsMaintenanceGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/003_StatisticsMaintenanceGuideline.md).

 ## Shrink All Databases Log Files

 This stored procedure aims to shrink all database log files.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/004_ShrinkAllLogFiles.md).
+If you eant to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/004_ShrinkAllLogFiles.md).

 ## Database Integrity Check

 This stored procedure checks the integrity of a specified database.
 If not specified, it checks the integrity of all databases.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/005_IntegrityCheckGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/005_IntegrityCheckGuideline.md).

 ## Send Job Failure Report E-Mail

 This stored procedure sending e-mail for failured job.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/006_SendJobFailureReportGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/006_SendJobFailureReportGuideline.md).

 ## Blocking Check And Send E-Mail

 This stored procedure sending e-mail for blocking session.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/007_BlockingCheckAndSendEmailGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/007_BlockingCheckAndSendEmailGuideline.md).

 ## Analyzing Tables For Archiving

 This stored procedure analyzing tables for archiving in specified or all databases.
-If you view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/008_AnalyzeTablesToBeArchivedGuideline.md).
+If you want to view guideline, please click [here](https://github.com/kisinamso/SQLServerMaintenanceBoxGuideline/blob/main/008_AnalyzeTablesToBeArchivedGuideline.md).